rabiyasalehjee/responsive_timeline_animation/README.md

-# Responsive Timeline Animation
+# Timeline Animation

-This is a timeline animation built using HTML, CSS, and JavaScript.
+A responsive SVG-based timeline animation showcasing key milestones in space exploration.
+The timeline features a dynamic path with animated points and text descriptions that activate on scroll.

 ![Timeline Animation](assets/gif.gif)

 ## Features

-- Interactive timeline
+- Responsive SVG design that adapts to window size.
-- Responsive design
+- Scroll-based animation for the timeline path and points.
-- Smooth animation effects
+- Key space exploration events with dates and descriptions.